-Within the contract period, the Company should annually calculate the financial ratios and agree with the assigned figures based on the data from audited consolidated financial report.
+Within the contract period, the Company shall annually calculate the financial ratios and agree with the assigned figures based on the data from audited consolidated financial report.

 - i.
 Current ratio (current asset / current liability): higher than 100%. - ii.
-Debt ratio (liability / equity): lower than 200%. - iii.
-Interest coverage ratio (net profit before tax + interest expense + depreciation + amortization) / interest expense : higher than 2.5 times. - iv.
-Net worth: higher than NT\$5,300,000 thousand or USD equivalent.
+Debt ratio (liability / equity): lower than 200%.

+- iii.
+Interest coverage ratio [ ( net profit before tax + interest expense + depreciation + amortization ) / interest expense ] : higher than 2.5 times. - iv.
+Total Equity: higher than \$5,300,000 thousand or USD equivalent.

-Certain property, plant and equipment are pledged as first priority security as well as the top managements are grantors for the secured syndicated loans, please refer to Notes 8 for more details.
+Certain property, plant and equipment are pledged as first priority security as well as the top managements as grantors for the secured syndicated loans.
+Please refer to Notes 7 and 8 for more details.